Structural Complexities of Matching Mechanisms: Introduction

-Our second instantiation of \ref{item:question-communication} builds upon the first, and asks: how many bits are required to additionally \emph{verify} that the matching was calculated correctly? (\autoref{sec:verif-complexity}; see Row $2$ in \autoref{tab:blackboard-results}.)
-Here, we mean verification in the traditional computer science sense: no incorrect matching can be described without some applicant being able to detect the fact that the matching is incorrect.\footnote{ To quickly see why the above representation of $\DA$ in terms of cutoffs \emph{does not} suffice to verify the matching, suppose that the mechanism designer posts cutoffs that are so high that no applicant is matched to any institution.
-The outcome is certainly not stable.
-However, no applicant will even be able to tell that some institution is under-subscribed (let alone that the matching is unstable) from only the cutoffs, the priorities, and her own preferences. } Despite the fact that $\TTC$ is harder to represent than $\DA$, we prove that these two mechanisms are equally difficult to verify, requiring $\widetilde\Theta(|\Appls|)$ bits.
-In fact, this result is perversely more difficult to show for the easier-to-represent mechanism $\DA$, requiring a somewhat intricate protocol exploiting classical properties of the extremal elements of the set of stable matchings \cite{GusfieldStableStructureAlgs89}.
-This protocol crucially uses the fact that the priorities are prior knowledge in order to circumvent known lower bounds \cite{GonczarowskiNOR19}.
+\paragraph{Verification} \textbf{ Question\ \ (\questionTextVerification{} \big/\ \autoref{sec:verif-complexity})\ } Our final main question builds upon \autoref{sec:compression-complexity}, and asks: how many bits are required to additionally \emph{verify} that the matching was calculated correctly?
+Here, we mean verification in the traditional theoretical computer science sense of nondeterministic computation / communication: no incorrect matching can be described without some applicant being able to detect the fact that the matching is incorrect.
+To begin, we show in \autoref{thrm:verif-lb-both-mechs} that for both mechanisms, a verification protocol requires $\Omega\bigl(|\Appls|\bigr)$ bits, so (unlike in the \nameref{ppg:representation} Question) we cannot hope to verify the matching using a blackboard certificate containing less than one bit per applicant, showing that there is a real cost to verification.

+Despite the fact that $\TTC$ is harder to represent than $\DA$, we prove that these two mechanisms are equally difficult to verify, each requiring $\widetilde O\bigl(|\Appls|\bigr)$ bits.
+Possibly surprisingly, this upper bound turns out to be perversely harder to show for the easier-to-represent mechanism $\DA$.
+Indeed, while $\TTC$ has a simple \emph{deterministic} $\widetilde O\bigl(|\Appls|\bigr)$-bit communication protocol, we achieve the same bound with a \emph{nondeterministic} protocol for $\DA$ that delicately exploits classical properties of the extremal elements of the set of stable matchings \cite{GusfieldStableStructureAlgs89}.
+We prove:

+\begin{theorem}[Informal; Combination of \autoref{thrm:verif-complexity-ttc} and \autoref{thrm:verif-complexity-da}] For both $\TTC$ and $\DA$, the outcome matching can be verified using a blackboard certificate containing a few bits per applicant, and this is tight. \end{theorem}

+Our protocol for $\DA$ crucially uses the fact that the priorities are prior knowledge.
+Indeed, \cite{GonczarowskiNOR19} show that (with $n$ applicants and $n$ institutions) if the priorities must be communicated, then any protocol verifying $\DA$ requires $\Omega(n^2)$ bits; in contrast, our protocol uses $\widetilde O(n)$ bits in the known-priorities model.
+This gives a strong separation for $\DA$ between these two natural models.
+It also shows that the positive result for $\DA$ under the \nameref{ppg:representation} Question (where $\DA$ required $\widetilde O\bigl(|\Insts|\bigr)$ bits, but $\TTC$ required $\Omega\bigl(|\Insts|^2\bigr)$ bits) is somewhat limited.
+Namely, it shows this approach towards representation fundamentally does not suffice to perform verification (under which $\DA$ and $\TTC$ become equally complex, requiring $\Omega(|\Appls|)$ bits).